 The Current Situation in the West Bank, Palestine

 Since 1967, Palestinians living in the Occupied Palestinian Territories (OPT) and East Jerusalem have faced “severe and discriminatory limitations on their human rights,” according to Human Rights Watch.
-Because of the region’s continuous military occupation, respect of international law has been restricted.
+Because of the region’s continuous military occupation, respect for international law has been restricted.

-There have been widespread violations of international human rights and humanitarian law by Israel and the Palestinian Authority (PA) in the occupied West Bank and Gaza Strip, according to a report released by the United Nations High Commissioner for Human Rights’ (OHCHR).
+There have been widespread violations of international human rights and humanitarian law by Israel and the Palestinian Authority (PA) in the occupied West Bank and Gaza Strip, according to a report released by the United Nations High Commissioner for Human Rights (OHCHR).
 The report was published on 5 March 2015 and relates to the period from 26 May 2013 to 31 October 2014.

 Volunteer in Human Rights In The West Bank Program